sailfish009/openstructure/modules/mol/mm/doc/topology.rst

     #.
 Check, whether the residues match with the building blocks

     #.
 Extract bonds/angles etc. based on the flags in the **settings**

     #.
-Add Parametrization from forcefield to the Topology
+Impropers and CMaps get only extracted when they are defined in the :class:`BuildingBlock`

+    #.
+Add Parametrization from :class:`Forcefield` to the :class:`Topology`.
+Note, that you can override the :class:`Forcefield` parametrization if you add this particular :class:`Interaction` in a parametrized form in the :class:`Buildingblock`!!!

     #.
 Rename entity back to PDB naming if according flag is set in **settings**